Octal450/MD-11/CONTRIBUTING.md

 # IDG Contributing Guidelines

 These examples will show the IDG Guidelines for contributing.
-Please follow this at all times, or your contribution may be reverted.
+Please follow this at all times, or your contribution will not be merged.

 ## Basic Guidelines:
 - Use Tabs to indent code, DO NOT USE SPACE.